Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.3.7 =

 * Tested up to Wordpress 5.0.3 with no issues, YouTube still doesn't work due to Tinychat only allowing it to be displayed on their domain.

+= 1.4.0 =

+* Minor update and hack, To watch YouTube video's please use Firefox or Edge browsers, These have been tested and they're working with videos.

 == Social Sites ==